 What is kubernetes monitoring and how to monitor kubernetes containers?

 Kubernetes monitoring is performed to maintain the health and availability of containerized applications built on Kubernetes.
-You can use a dedicated monitoring tools to monitor KPIs, track and analyze performance and bottlenecks.
+You can use dedicated monitoring tools to monitor KPIs, track and analyze performance and bottlenecks.
 With Applications Manager, you can identify and resolve performance issues before it affects end users and also optimize the performance of your applications.